valrotan/RenderEngine/README.md

 - [ ] Test with different view points
 - [ ] Test with different lights in different locations
 - [ ] Check the performance of Windows devices with doubles
-- [ ] Try parametric ray-plane intersects
+- [x] Try parametric ray-plane intersects
+- [ ] Investigate potential bug on with shadows dependent on camera position

 ## Render times benchmarks:
-- MacBookPro 2019 2.30 GHZ i5 : 230ms
+- MacBookPro 2019 2.30 GHZ i5 : 160ms
 - Dell XPS 15 2.20 GHZ i7: 1520ms *not updated*